Last modified: Fri Dec 24 14:58:29 EST 2021

 See here about playing MIDI.

 REM CTCM will set BLASTER based on CFG.
 REM DIAGNOSE and CTCU are unnecessary once configuration is stable.
 REM CTCU search-and-replaces *ALL* BLASTER settings in AUTOEXEC.BAT.
-SET PATH=%PATH%;C:\LOCAL\SNDCARDS\SB SET CTCM=C:\CTCM SET SOUND=C:\LOCAL\SNDCARDS\SB SET MIDI=SYNTH:1 MAP:E MODE:0 C:\CTCM\CTCM.EXE REM C:\LOCAL\SNDCARDS\SB\DIAGNOSE /S C:\LOCAL\SNDCARDS\SB\AWEUTIL /S C:\LOCAL\SNDCARDS\SB\MIXERSET /P /Q REM C:\CTCM\CTCU /S
+SET PATH=%PATH%;C:\LOCAL\SNDCARDS\SB SET CTCM=C:\CTCM SET SOUND=C:\LOCAL\SNDCARDS\SB SET MIDI=SYNTH:1 MAP:G MODE:1 C:\CTCM\CTCM.EXE REM C:\LOCAL\SNDCARDS\SB\DIAGNOSE /S C:\LOCAL\SNDCARDS\SB\AWEUTIL /S C:\LOCAL\SNDCARDS\SB\MIXERSET /P /Q REM C:\CTCM\CTCU /S

-DOOM and Duke Nukem 3D can play music either in Sound Blaster mode or in General MIDI mode.
+DOOM and Duke Nukem 3D can play music either in Sound Blaster mode or in AWE32 mode.
 The former is to be avoided because AWE64s have only Creative's lousy clone of the OPL3.
 The latter gets you the ROM sound font, which is hardly stellar as sound fonts go.
-The TSR that is required to load and use other sound fonts from DOS (AWEUTIL) appears to be incompatible with protected-mode games.
-TBD: see if AWEUTIL even works with simple .mid players.
+The TSR that is required to load and use other sound fonts from DOS is completely incompatible.

 The music from DOS DOOM comes over S/PDIF regardless whether it is set up in AWE32 or SB16 mode, but the sound effects do not.
 Same with DN3D, even when the mixer rate is set to 44 kHz.